 here allows the overall distribution of landcover types from

 the large T-sheets to be appreciated at a reduced scale, although

 details of cultural geography have been sacrificed.

-The surveying methods that Gilbert used for delineating inland landcover units cannot been specified in great detail, but the results indicate a high level of accuracy.
+The surveying methods that Gilbert used for delineating inland landcover were not documented, but the results indicate a high level of accuracy.
 The consistent clarity and competence of his hand is apparent throughout the T-sheets and lend confidence that the location and the sizes of the units are also reliable and precise.
 Accepting that the unit areas are accurately conveyed, they can be analyzed quantitatively.
 Accordingly, the following bar charts (Figure 4) complement the preceding map.

 4. Charts that summarize a) the aggregate areas of landcover